imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

     - For big Bs, it won't hurt but will have diminishing returns
     - In the sampling with replacement, it chooses k features out of n (total number of features)
       - k = √n is a very common and often effective default value for k
-  - In boosting, we only use the original data, and do not draw any random samples.
+  - **Boosting**: In boosting, we only use the original data, and do not draw any random samples.
 The trees are grown successively, using a “slow” learning approach: each new tree is fit to the signal that is left over from the earlier trees, and shrunken down before it is used.
     - Boosting trains a series of models where each model tries to correct the mistakes made by the previous model.
 The final prediction is made by all the models.
     - Similar to random forest, but instead of picking from all m examples, make it increase the weight for misclassified examples from previously trained trees and decrease the weight for correctly classified examples
     - The misclassified examples means that the tree algorithm is not doing quite well for these examples and the model should be training more to correctly classify them